 Every year the FM 1960 Parade Committee holds several events to raise money for the Scholarship and Education Fund.
-Those events include the FM 1960 St Patrick’s Parade now in its 42nd year, A golf tournament, a BBQ cook-off and Comedy Night.
+Those events include the FM 1960 St. Patrick’s Parade which began in 1978, the Scholarship Golf Classic, the Creektastic BBQ cook-off, and Comedy Night.

 The proceeds go to keep our learning facilities up to date and most importantly to provide scholarships to deserving students.
 Out of the 27 students in the current Paramedic Class, eight are on partial or full scholarships.
 Four of them are profiled below.
 They are all very grateful for the scholarships and say that it has made a huge difference in their lives.

 Brooke Willoughby is a single mother of four…three boys and a girl ranging in age from 9 to 16.
 She says without a full scholarship there would be no way for her to afford paramedic class.
 She worked in EMS in Washington County but let her EMT certification lapse when child number three was born.
 Last year, she saw a Cypress Creek EMS social media post about the upcoming EMT Class and she decided it was time to get her patch back.

 Upon graduation in December, she applied for the Paramedic Class and was one of four from that EMT class who was accepted.
 No one in Brooke’s family is in medicine, but there are police officers.
 Her dad was an HPD officer who was involved in Honor Guard and SWAT.